Making connections: Supporting disabled young people to live their lives

-There is an urgent need to promote inclusive design of technology by putting disabled young people at the centre of research, design and innovation.
+There is an urgent need to encourage inclusive design of technology.
+Putting disabled young people at the centre of research, design and innovation.

 If you would like the full report please contact firstname.lastname@example.org.

-We will use the research findings to help us decide what we’ll do next, and share our experience of co-production to help us and others collaborate with disabled young people.
+We will use the research findings to help us decide what we’ll do next, and share our experience of co-production to help us and others work with disabled young people.

 We want to know what you think about the research and the potential of the model to inform service development.